w3f/Grants-Program/applications/project_1001.md

 | 3b. | Integrate phase: 2 | Create tutorial for play in the app, and create stories.
 1 Week |
 | 3c. | Integrate phase: 3 | Deliver a iOS app on TestFlight which could be download and play.
 1 Week |

 So the total duration will be 12 weeks, which is approximately 3 months.
+We will use Rust for pallets code, Ink! for smart contracts and Unity/Typescript for frontend UI.

 ## Additional Information :heavy_plus_sign: